cultivative/podio-helpline/README.md

 * You have a Podio account and organization.
 * You have a Google Voice account with a phone number to be exposed.
 * You have a dedicated email address that you can forward to be exposed.
-* You have a Kubernetes cluster to deploy the companion web service.

 ## Installing Podio Helpline